Dragon Coins (DRG) Price Tops $0.0041 on Top Exchanges

-Dragon Coins (CURRENCY:DRG) traded flat against the US dollar during the 24-hour period ending at 17:00 PM ET on January 22nd.
-One Dragon Coins coin can currently be bought for $0.0041 or 0.00000007 BTC on popular exchanges.
-Dragon Coins has a market capitalization of $1.44 million and approximately $57.00 worth of Dragon Coins was traded on exchanges in the last 24 hours.
-Over the last week, Dragon Coins has traded flat against the US dollar.
+Dragon Coins (CURRENCY:DRG) traded flat against the dollar during the 1-day period ending at 23:00 PM ET on January 27th.
+Dragon Coins has a total market cap of $1.44 million and approximately $57.00 worth of Dragon Coins was traded on exchanges in the last 24 hours.
+Over the last week, Dragon Coins has traded flat against the dollar.
+One Dragon Coins coin can now be bought for about $0.0041 or 0.00000007 BTC on cryptocurrency exchanges.

 - Polygon (MATIC) traded flat against the dollar and now trades at $2.00 or 0.00003275 BTC.